itjosephk2/chess-game/README.md

 ### Project Goals

-* The website should be straight forward and easy to navigate.
+* The website should ay the very least allow people to move chess pieces on a board and play a game of chess

-* Showcase my talents and skillsets in my portfolio.
+* Ideally the rules and legal moves will be built into the game.

-* Provide the customer with useful information that gives them a good idea of the services I provide.
+* Supply the user with a link to learn how to play the game.

-* Provide customers with the ability tp get in touch with me.
+* Allow the user to change the theme of the chessboard.

 ### User Requirements